limingjie/libcsvmm/README.md

   - [Emit the current record](#emit-the-current-record).
   - End of tokenization.
 - **Anything else**
-  - Parse error.
-  - Treat it as text, append to the current field.
   - Switch to [field state](#field-state).

 ### Quoted field CR state
 (Old Mac newline compatibility.)

 Consume the next input character:
 - **LF (U+000A)**
   - Windows newline.
   - Switch to [quoted field state](#quoted-field-state).
 - **EOF**
+  - If the current field is not null, [emit the current field](#emit-the-current-field).
+  - If the current record is not null, [emit the current record](#emit-the-current-record).
   - End of tokenization.
 - **Anything else**
   - Old Mac newline.
+  - Switch to [quoted field state](#quoted-field-state).
   - Reconsume the current input character.
-  - Switch to [quoted field state](#quoted-field-state).

 ### Emit the current field
 - Add the current field to the current record.